Open Filter Visualization Tool

 and selecting Line with Marker, Stem or Line from

 the context menu.
 You can change the x-axis units

 To save the displayed parameters as the default values to use when Filter Designer or FVTool is opened, click Save as default.

 To restore the default values, click Restore original defaults.

 Data tips display information about a particular point in the plot.
-See Display Data Values Interactively in the MATLAB documentation for information on data tips.
+See Display Data Values Interactively (MATLAB) for information on data tips.

 If you have the DSP System Toolbox software, FVTool displays a specification mask along with your designed filter on a magnitude plot.

 You can overlay a second response on the plot by selecting Analysis > Overlay Analysis and selecting an available response.
 A second y-axis is added to the right side of the response plot.
 The Analysis Parameters dialog box shows parameters for the x-axis and both y-axes.
 See Display Analysis Parameters for a sample Analysis Parameters dialog box.

 After you obtain the handle for FVTool, you can control some aspects of FVTool from the command line.
 In addition to the standard Handle Graphics® properties (see Handle Graphics in the MATLAB documentation), FVTool has the following properties:

 'Analysis' — displays the